 2. Check if your theme needs updating

 If your theme does not need to be updated then always the WordPress dashboard will not inform you.
-Go back where you buy the theme and see if they have a new version or not.
+Go back to where you bought the theme and see if they have a new version or not.

 Updating will probably solve your problem.